Sanjay Jaiswal

-Sanjay Jaiswal (born 29 November 1965) is an Indian politician who has represented Paschim Champaran constituency of Bihar since 2009 as a member of the Bharatiya Janata Party (BJP), winning the seat in 2009, 2014, and 2019.
-He is serving as the party president of BJP Bihar unit from September 2019.
+Dr. Sanjay Jaiswal (born 29 November 1965) is an Indian politician who has represented Paschim Champaran constituency of Bihar since 2009 as a member of the Bharatiya Janata Party (BJP), winning the seat in 2009, 2014, 2019 and 2024.
+He served as the party president of the BJP in Bihar from September 2019 to 23 March 2023.

 Early life

 Jaiswal was born to Madan Prasad Jaiswal (former MP of Bettiah) and Saroj Jaiswal on 29 November 1965 at Betiah, West Champaran, Bihar.
 He completed his M.B.B.S from Patna Medical College and M.D. from Darbhanga Medical College in Darbhanga.

 Career

-While in office, Jaiswal has been a member of Consultative Committee on Ministry of Information and Broadcasting, the Committee on Health and Family Welfare, Committee on Estimates and a member of the governing body JIPMER, Pondicherry.
+While in office, Jaiswal has been a member of Consultative Committee on Ministry of Information and Broadcasting, the Committee on Health and Family Welfare, and a member of the governing body JIPMER, Pondicherry.
+Jaiswal is currently the chairman of Estimates Committee.

 He is also a member of the Governing Body of AIIMS, Patna and the Central Council of Health and Family Welfare.